swipswaps/black-widow/README.md

 ## Python router

-**Notice:** For this router to be included you must build black-widow with the feature `python-router`
+**Notice:** For this router to be included you must build black-widow with the feature `python-router`, since the `pyo3` runtime requires certain rustc feature flags to be turned on, it will only build on the nightly branch of rust.

 The python router starts a python runtime which may hook in to the black-widow router functions, allowing you to prototype a router in python before typing it in rust
 An example can be seen [here](python/example_router.py)